dnllvrvz/dnllvrvz.github.io/about.md

 <p>Here we have information about my schooling, work and where I lived in the world
 from 2013 until early 2018.
-After that, the level of complexity of the things I do have increased greatly, so I stopped trying to linearize them.
+After that, the level of complexity of the things I do have increased greatly, so I stopped trying to linearize them.</p>

 <h2>Mapping nonlinearity</h2>